Egyptghost1/weifund-contracts/BUG-BOUNTY-DETAILS.md

 * **Web3 Provider**: https://github.com/ConsenSys/hooked-web3-provider/blob/3ae3a4846cb56a9027696c97db6d6e19a9694c1c/app/hooked-web3-provider.es6
 * **Multisig-Wallet**: https://github.com/ConsenSys/MultiSigWallet

-**Examples of what's in scope**
+**Examples of what&#39;s in scope**

 * Being able to obtain more tokens than expected
 * Being able to obtain tokens from someone without their permission
 * Bugs that lead to loss or theft of ether
-* Bugs causing a transaction to be sent that was different from what user confirmed: for example, user transfers 10 ether in the UI, but exactly 10 wasn't transferred.
+* Bugs causing a transaction to be sent that was different from what user confirmed: for example, user transfers 10 ether in the UI, but exactly 10 wasn&#39;t transferred.
 * Bugs that could lead to the direct loss of funds such as paying out to non-intended payout beneficiaries
 * Bugs that lead to tokens being claimed before they should be
 * Bugs that lead to the wrong amount of funds being refunded when a campaign is not successful